 The Strand is Picked Up – at The Strand

-Months later, on April 7th, 2011 – I know this thanks to a fortunate email I sent the next day – I walked into The Strand, the (somewhat legendary) book store in New York City.
-Popper's name had been percolating for a while at that point, and through some online research it seemed like the book for me to buy was his 1934 classic of scientific methodology, The Logic of Scientific Discovery.
+Months later, on April 7th, 2011 – I know this thanks to an email I sent the next day – I walked into The Strand, the (somewhat legendary) book store in New York City.
+Popper’s name had been percolating for a while at that point, and through some online research it seemed like the book for me to buy was his 1934 classic of scientific methodology, The Logic of Scientific Discovery.
 However, the store only had his Conjectures and Refutations.
-I remember deliberating if I should take the chance with an unknown book by who was to me an unknown philosopher, especially since my knowledge in the field was pretty limited as it was, and this was by all accounts a hefty tome.
+I remember deliberating if I should take the chance with an unknown book by an as yet unknown quantity, especially since my knowledge in the field was pretty limited as it was, and this was by all accounts a hefty tome.
 A quick skim convinced me to pick it up after all.
-(I've since wondered what might have happened had I opted to hold out for the (significantly more technical) L.Sc.D instead…) So C&R it was, and the rest is history.
+(I’ve since wondered what might have happened had I opted to hold out for the (considerably more technical) L.Sc.D instead…) So C&R it was, and the rest is history.

 C&R initially made my head hurt.
 I remember really having to force myself through the first pages of its (terrific) opener – a 1960 lecture of his, “On the Sources of Knowledge and of Ignorance” – but then, somewhere around section V, the lecture took an intellectual liftoff that sustained right through to its end.
 I was hooked.
 There was an astonishing amount of “meat”.
 After almost every page – sometimes after individual paragraphs – I’d have to put the book down and really think about (the implications of) what I’d just read.
 Not because it was obtuse or high-minded – not at all; Popper was far and away the clearest philosopher I’d ever attempted to read – but because there was just so much there.